Price modelling under generalized fractional Brownian motion: On the Generalized fractional Brownian motion

-which is in fact the fractional It\^o 's lemma \citep[Corollary 4.3]{bender2003ito}. \end{rem} \begin{lem}[Generalized fractional Fokker-Planck equation] Let $v_{t}$ a generic process driven by a gfBm and ruled by the following stochastic differential equation (SDE):
+In the same way, the previous result can be adapted to more general processes driven by a gfBm.
+Let $y_{t}$ a stochastic process described by the following stochastic differential equation (SDE):